 All in all, a pretty good release from ikko worth listening to, and while it isn’t impeccable, it is still fun and engaging.

 Thanks for reading through!
-If you found it a helpful or interesting read, do help share using the buttons below.
-You can follow my Instagram for updates here or subscribe using email.
+If you found it a helpful or interesting read and wish to keep up with updates, do follow my Instagram below!